kariudo/aws-vpc-prefix-list-updater/README.md

 ## 🤔 Use Case

+I got really tired of having to go into the AWS console to whitelist my IP in a prefix list every time my power at home flickered causing my fiber gateway to give me a new IP address.
+So my solution... code!
+So I wrote this tool for myself but you should use it too!

 This tool is ideal when you need to:

 - Grant your home/office network access to AWS resources (RDS, EC2, etc.) with a dynamic IP